 I’m not sure why, but business cases have gotten a bad rap in recent years.
-It seems that more client executives that I speak with are becoming less inclined to develop a business case for their digital transformation initiatives.
+It seems that more executives I speak with are becoming less inclined to develop a business case for their digital transformation initiatives.

 In years past, it seemed that leadership and project teams understood the need for business cases – even if they were often superficial or unrealistic.
 They at least understood the value as a tool to justify the investment or to estimate the return on investment.

 Now, I seem to hear more excuses for not creating a business case or cost-benefit analysis.
 One hypothesis is that companies have under-invested in their enterprise software for so long that they have reached a breaking point of needing to upgrade their systems out of necessity, so organizations don’t see the need to develop a business case.
 In other words, more companies are implementing new ERP software and other technology because they have to, not because of a strategic expectation surrounding ROI.

 Whatever the reason, this isn’t a good trend.
 A business case is key to a successful digital transformation, and here are a few reasons why:

 1. Because you have to.

 It is important that you define and quantify the exact business benefits that you expect to realize from your digital investments.
 From there, you can assess whether or not the investment is a wise one and make adjustments to your plan as needed.
 This is also the first step to holding your team accountable to actually realizing the expected business benefits and achieving the ROI that you would like to see.

 2. You won’t achieve what you don’t measure.